The Mike Wolfe Passion Project: Reviving Small Town America

 The Philosophy of Two Lanes: Getting Off the Interstate

-The interstate system was designed for speed and efficiency but the two-lane roads were designed for connection.
-When you drive on a backroad you are forced to slow down and see the beauty of the countryside.
-You pass through small towns where you can stop at a local diner or talk to a shop owner.
-By promoting this way of travel Wolfe is driving tourism dollars into the communities that need them most.
+When you drive on a road you have to slow down and see the beauty around you.
+You go through towns where you can eat at a local restaurant or talk to someone who owns a shop.
+By promoting this way of traveling Wolfe is helping small communities get the money they need.

 Why the Backroads Matter